danielballan/personal-blog/content/posts/2008-09-13-exploding-popsicle-sticks.md

 comments: true
 tags: []
 ---
-Get four popsicle sticks, preferrably after eating four popsicles.
+Get four popsicle sticks, preferably after eating four popsicles.
 (Use normal thin ones, not thick ones from a craft store.)
 Assemble them as shown in the photos.
 Weaving in the last piece is just a little tricky.
 You'll have to bend the sticks a bit.

 ![Four Popsicle Sticks](/static/images/popsicle-four-sticks-171x128.jpg)
 ![Step 1](/static/images/popsicle-step-1-171x128.jpg)